 - A racist organization is incapable of reforming itself without outside help and realigned incentives.

 - A racist organization cannot effectively manage a diversity program internally without a neutral third party whose compensation is not tied to "customer satisfaction."

 - Non-white people who work for white-dominated organizations are in no position to fix/help/manage any of the points above due to the nature of the employee/employer relationship.

 Program - Disrupting Diversity

 Given the assumptions and statements above, we should get rid of the terms diversity and inclusion all together and, instead, focus primarily on equity.
 Diversity of thought is what's important to the bottom line.
-Race only comes into play insofar as people from different backgrounds can offer different perspectives and approaches to problem solving and productivity.
+Race, gender, and other identity categories only come into play insofar as people from different backgrounds can offer different perspectives and approaches to problem solving and productivity.
 A diversity program can help create a sense of belonging for African Americans in spaces where they are the numerical minority, but this doesn't really help to create systemic change to sustainably benefit that community.
-You can help African Americans without hiring them into your organization where they are not truly wanted or valued (if they were, you would not need a program to manage it).
+You can help African Americans without hiring them into an organization where they are not truly wanted or valued (if they were, you would not need a program to manage it).